TDY2012/lowLevelTextSearchEngine/README.md

 pip3 install -r lowLevelTextSearchEngine/requirements.txt
 ```
 3. Download the data set and extract them.
+4. Create "index" and "intermediate_index" folder inside that directory.
-4. Run `python3 generate_index_dir.py` to generate an index directory.
+5. Run `python3 generate_index_dir.py` to generate necessary indices.
-5. Once an index directory is created, you can either use a simple search script or one with GUI.
+6. Once an index directory is created, you can either use a simple search script or one with GUI.
 * If you want to use a script without GUI, run this following command:
 ```
 python3 search_index_dir.py <query_str>